-- 1. The Commandant is the approval authority for all student absences.
+1. The Commandant is the approval authority for all student absences.
 Students requesting an absence will complete an Optional Form (OF) 41, Routing and Transmittal Slip, and route it as follows: Squad Leader, Class Leader, Faculty Advisor, Dean of Students, Deputy Commandant / Dean of Academics, and the Commandant.
 See the example at Figure 1.
-Students may reproduce this form as necessary using the copy machine located in the Student Lounge. - 2.
-Students will report for duty in accordance with the class schedule.
+Students may reproduce this form as necessary using the copy machine located in the Student Lounge.

+2. Students will report for duty in accordance with the class schedule.
 Squad Leaders will take accountability at the start of the duty day and upon return from lunch (generally at 1300).
-By 1400 each day, Squad Leaders will place the Accountability Sheets in the distribution box at the back of the main classroom. - 3.
-If a student is absent from class, the Squad Leader will report to the Dean of Students at the first break following the start of class in the morning or the first break after lunch. - 4.
-The Dean of Students will verbally counsel students who are absent or late twice during the course.
+By 1400 each day, Squad Leaders will place the Accountability Sheets in the distribution box at the back of the main classroom.

+3. If a student is absent from class, the Squad Leader will report to the Dean of Students at the first break following the start of class in the morning or the first break after lunch.

+4. The Dean of Students will verbally counsel students who are absent or late twice during the course.
 The Commandant will counsel students who are absent or late three times and will make a recommendation to the Deputy, The Inspector General (DTIG), to retain or dismiss the student.

-Cate
+Da te

-ROUTING AND TRANSMITTAL SLIP 240
+ROUTING AND T RANSMITTAL

-TO: (Name, office building, Agen symbol, room number, cy/Post) Initials Date
+TO: (Name, office syn building, Agency/ mber, Initials Date

-1. To: Comm andant
+1. To: Comman dant

-Thru: Depu rty Commandant / an of Academics
+Thru: Deputy 2.
+Dean Command of Academ lant / nics

-3 Thru: Dear of Students
+3 Thru: Dean o f Students 1

-4. Thru: Facu lty Advisor
+4. Thru: Faculty

-5. Thru: Class s Leader
+5. Thru: Class L

-6. Thru: Squa nd Leader
+6. Thru: Squad

 7.

-■Action ☐ File Note and Ret
+Action File I Note and Ref um

-■ For Clearance Per Convers
+Approval For Cleara Per Conversi

-☐ As Requested ■ For Correction Prepare Reply /
+As Requested For Correct ion 🗖 Prepare Reph ٧

-□ Circulate For Your Informati on 🔲 See Me
+Circulate For Your Ir

-■ Comment Investigate Signature
+Comment 🔲 Investigate Signature

-Coordination Justify M Into: Instructo rand Registrar
+Coordination EMARKS Justify × into: instructs or and Registrar

-Date of Absence raining as follows: e: e (e.g., 0800-0900) will be missed:

-Reason for Abs ence:

-FROM:Name, occs.voi NoBidg.
-Die Number:

-Phone -
+equest to miss trai Date of Absence: Time of Absence Instruction that w Reason for Absen (e.g., 0800- ill be miss 0900):

+FROM :( Name, occ sumbol, Agency/Post) Phone No. umber:

-OPTIONAL FORM Prescribed by GSA FPMR (41 CFR) 10
+Presor bed by GSA R(41 CFR) 10

-Figure 1 OF41: Routing and Transmittal Slip
+Figure 1 OF41: Routing and Transmittal Slip Section 1-4.

-Section 1-4.
 Weekend Passes.
 For purposes of accountability and emergency-contact reasons, students who plan to be away from their assigned billets overnight or for a weekend must complete a DA Form 31, Request and Authority for Leave.
 This requirement also applies to students who live in the local area and who plan to be away from their home address overnight or for a weekend.
 Both military and Civilian students of all services will use DA Form 31.
 This form is for accountability purposes only, and students will not be charged leave.
 Therefore, each student will check "NON-CHARGEABLE" in block 8 and check "PASS, REGULAR" in the section below.
 If a student is traveling 200 miles or more from TIGS, he or she must provide a detailed travel plan (including rest stops) in Block 17, Remarks.
 The class adjutant will receive blank copies of DA Form 31 from the Registrar.
 The class leader will sign in block 12, Supervisor Recommendation, and the Commandant or Deputy Commandant will sign in block 13.
 Students will submit the completed DA Form 31 through the class adjutant and Dean of Students to the Commandant for approval by 1200 on the Thursday prior to the requested pass.